Marc Gopin: Education

 Gopin got his B.A. in European Intellectual History from Columbia College in 1979.
 In 1983, Gopin was ordained as a rabbi at Yeshiva University, where he was a student of Rabbi Joseph Soloveitchik.
 He received his M.A. from Brandeis University in 1988 where he also got his PhD in 1992 from the Department of Near Eastern and Judaic Studies.
-His dissertation Topic: The Religious Ethics of Samuel David Luzzatto.